florianschafer/frogspawn/README.md

  - Vertices are identified as `int`.
 It is strongly recommended (although not strictly required) to construct vertex ids in such a way that they are **consecutive** integers starting at 0.
  - All edges are interpreted as being **undirected**.
  - All edge weights must be ≥ 1.
- - By design, vertices with only 1 neighbour do not contribute to the clustering process and should be filtered out prior to building the graph to avoid unnecessary performance degradation.
+ - By design, leaf vertices (i.e. those of degree 1) do not contribute to the clustering process and should be filtered out prior to building the graph to avoid unnecessary performance degradation.
  - To improve performance, it is **highly** recommended to not blindly feed all possible edges, but instead apply some variant of relevance filtering beforehand.
  - There is currently no built-in mapping between vertex ids and the objects they represent.
 Thus, this must be taken care of externally.